LostSyndicate/engine_project/README.md

 # Compilation
 Run CMakeLists.txt then open the project and compile.
-On linux use 'cmake -B"build" -G"MinGW Makefiles" CMakeLists.txt" then cd into build and run nmake.
+On linux use 'cmake -B"build" -G"MinGW Makefiles" CMakeLists.txt" then cd into build and run make.
-If you are compiling from MinGW on windows you may need to open "Developer Command Prompt for VS" and use nmake from there.
+If you are compiling from MinGW on windows you may need to open "Developer Command Prompt for VS" and run nmake from there.

 ## Starting the application